 Sometimes leaving reviews seems simple, but customers may not want to go through all the steps.
 You can reduce the friction by making it as easy as possible.

-Don’t make customers search for your business listing.
+Don’t make customers search for your business profile.
 Provide direct links to review pages.

 Provide step-by-step instructions.
 It may only consist of three simple steps, but spell it out.